ShahlaaBee/mongoose-recipes/README.md

       return res.send('No user with that ID exists!')
       // This will be an EJS page later...
     }
-    const validPassword = bcrypt.compareSync(
-      req.body.oldPassword,
-      user.password
-    )
-    if (!validPassword) {
-      return res.send('Your old password was not correct!
-Please try again.')
-      // This will be also be an EJS page...
-    }
     if (req.body.newPassword !== req.body.confirmPassword) {
       return res.send('Password and Confirm Password must match')
       // This will be also be an EJS page...